 As we already know, many adults lose touch with their creative source; in some cases they’ve been chastised, even traumatized for their creative ideas.
 The self-acceptance that comes in part from yoga seems to act as a bridge to the process of creation.

-I first wrote and taught about creativity and yoga ten years ago inspired by my faculty sabbatical.
+I first wrote and taught about creativity and yoga on a faculty sabbatical.
 At that time I received this beautiful comment from Lori:

 “I really do find that yoga can bring to the surface our creative conciousness…Doing yoga I find that at times when there is blockage I can find the space to pause and feel around in my subconscious and gently pull that creative part of me back out to the light of day.
 Alternately, creativity will often fuel my yoga practise in physical terms of asana development.”
 Lori